Short Note

 It’s okay to say that the advantage of dancing is far more than the benefit of walking.

-5. It Creates a Better Social Skill and Improves Confidence
+5. Social Skill and Confidence

 Everyone enjoys meeting new people, and dancing is a great way to meet individuals who share your passion for learning to dance.